 If you have been considering a career as an entrepreneur, you may have come across the concept of EDP, or Entrepreneurship Development Programme.
-In this Entrepreneurship Development Guide, i explain to you everything you wanted to know about EDPs or Entrepreneurship Development Programs
+In this Entrepreneurship Development Guide, i will explain to you everything you wanted to know about EDPs or Entrepreneurship Development Programs.

 What is EDP aka Entrepreneurship Development Programme?